MSDocsCHS/WSL-pr.zh-CN/compare-versions.md

 ---
-title: Comparing WSL Versions
+title: 对比 WSL 版本
 description: WSL 2 provides the benefits of WSL 1, but uses an actual Linux kernel, rather than a translation layer like WSL 1, resulting in faster performance. ms.date: 11/20/2023 ms.topic: conceptual ms.custom: seo-windows-dev
 ---

-# Comparing WSL Versions
+# 对比 WSL 版本

 Learn more about different WSL versions, including why WSL 2 is now the default and the specific scenarios or exceptions that may warrant switching your installed Linux distribution to the earlier WSL 1 architecture.